 - 12 ¼ oz Dark Chocolate 70% Cocoa, chopped

-- 6 tbsp Unsalted Butter, room temperature and cut into slices
+- 6 tablespoon Unsalted Butter, room temperature and cut into slices

 - 1 ¼ cup Heavy Whipping Cream

 - 2 tablespoon Chocolate Liquor

 - Adjust your oven rack to the 2nd level position (just above center) and preheat your oven to 350°F. Lightly spray a 9 ½ inch round tart pan with a flour-based baking spray, then set it on a cookie sheet or jelly roll pan.

 - Using a food processor, pulverize the gingersnap cookies into fine crumbs.
 Add in the melted unsalted butter, then blend until mixture forms.
 Mixture should be soft and similar to wet sand, and can easily be pressed into the tart pan.

 - Press the gingersnap crumb mixture firmly into the bottom and sides of the prepared 9 ½ inch round tart pan with removable bottom.
 You can use the bottom of a glass or measuring cup to smooth out the bottom and sides.

 - Place the tart pan (that's sitting on the cookie sheet) into the oven and bake for 15 minutes at 350ºF.